Reporting dangerous structures

-To notify us of a dangerous structure, please call 01895 556111.
+To notify us of a dangerous structure, call 01895 556111.

-What happens after you've reported a dangerous structure
+What happens after you've reported a dangerous structure?

 1. Where necessary, the danger will be removed immediately by the council's own specialist contractors, under the supervision of an experienced senior building control officer who ensures the work is carried out in the most suitable way.